MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomvariant-class.md

 ### <a name="parameters"></a>Parametri

 *pStream*<br/>
-[in] Un puntatore per il [IStream](/windows/desktop/api/objidl/nn-objidl-istream) interfaccia in un flusso.
+in Puntatore all'interfaccia [IStream](/windows/win32/api/objidl/nn-objidl-istream) in un flusso.

 ### <a name="return-value"></a>Valore restituito

-Un valore HRESULT standard.
+Valore HRESULT standard.

 ## <a name="see-also"></a>Vedere anche